-Aztreonam is a powder medicine that must be mixed with a liquid (diluent) before using it.
-If you are using the injections at home, be sure you understand how to properly mix and store the medicine.
+Azactam must be mixed with a liquid (diluent) before using it.
+When using injections by yourself, be sure you understand how to properly mix and store the medicine.
 Use only the diluent that your doctor or pharmacist tells you to use.

-Aztreonam is sometimes mixed with other antibiotics in the same solution.
-You may need to store this type of mixture differently than you would store aztreonam only.
+Azactam is sometimes mixed with other antibiotics in the same solution.
+You may need to store this type of mixture differently.
 Follow all storage directions carefully.

-Aztreonam is usually given as long as needed until your infection has cleared or you have been symptom-free for at least 48 hours.
+Azactam is usually given as long as needed until your infection has cleared, or until you have been symptom-free for at least 48 hours.

-Use this medicine for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
-Aztreonam will not treat a viral infection such as the flu or a common cold.
+Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
+Azactam will not treat a viral infection such as the flu or a common cold.

 What happens if I miss a dose?